chimbori/crux/CONTRIBUTING.md

 1. Crux is fully unit-tested, and we want to keep it that way.
 All new code should include unit tests.
 1. For parsing improvements, Crux’s rich suite of integration tests should be updated to reflect the parsing changes.
-Authors may either choose to test their improvements within existing HTML test files, or add new ones, as appropriate.
+Authors may either choose to test their improvements with existing HTML test files, or add new ones, as appropriate.
 1. All current tests should continue to pass.
-Either update the tests in the same CL, or modify the new code, so that existing tests continue to pass.
+Either update the tests in the same commit, or modify new code so that existing tests continue to pass.
-1. Changes should be self-contained, as far as possible.
-When implementing multiple independent improvements, each one should be in its own pull request.
+1. Changes should be self-contained as far as possible.
+When implementing multiple independent improvements, each one should be in its own commit.

 # Publish a New Release